RainBowLuoCS/DEEM/README.md

 python ./scripts/convert_mmc4_for_pretrain.py
 ```

-You can use the robustvqa file we provide or regenerate it yourself using the script
+You can use the robustvqa file we provide in datasets or regenerate it yourself using the script

 ```bash
 python ./scripts/convert_imagenet_for_robustvqa_test.py
 ```

-You can use the robustvqa file we provide or regenerate it yourself using the script

 ## 📈 Train